azl6/aws-lambda-step-functions/README.md

 1. Throw a CW alarm on the number of concurrent executions and throttling of a lambda function
 2. Integrate Lambda with SQS queue to automatically process messages as soon as they reach SQS
 3. Integrate Lambda with S3 Event Notifications
 4. Use Lambda Layers for a lib that is not automatically available.
+(And create a Lambda Layer section in this repo!)

 # Pro tips